 Riding a 115.2-inch wheelbase, the LS 430 measures 197.4 inches long overall.
 Its styling is somewhat chiseled and muscular.
 A moonroof is standard, and an air suspension is included with the Ultra-Luxury option group.
 Seventeen-inch aluminum wheels are standard, but 18-inch wheels are available with the sport suspension.

 An in-dash six-CD changer, leather upholstery and genuine wood trim are standard in the five-passenger interior.
 An 11-speaker Mark Levinson audio system is optional.
 Convenience features include a 14-way power driver's seat, a 10-way adjustable power front passenger seat, and memory operation for the driver's seat, mirrors and steering wheel.
 Trunk volume is 20.2 cubic feet.

 Under the Hood

-Working with a six-speed-automatic transmission, the 4.3-liter V-8 produces 290 horsepower and 320 pounds-feet of torque.
-Lexus claims the LS 430 can accelerate from zero to 60 mph in 5.9 seconds.
+Working with a six-speed-automatic transmission, the 4.3-liter V-8 produces 278 horsepower and 312 pounds-feet of torque.
+Those numbers are down slightly from the 2005 model's 290 hp and 320 pounds-feet due to new SAE testing procedures; actual power remains the same.
+Lexus says the LS 430 can accelerate from zero to 60 mph in 5.9 seconds.

-Antilock brakes, traction control, an electronic stability system, side-impact airbags for the front seats and side curtain-type airbags are standard.
+Antilock brakes, traction control, an electronic stability system and eight airbags — front head and chest airbags, front knee airbags, side-impact airbags for the front seats and side curtain-type airbags — are standard.